Cluster Magnification, Root Capacity, Unique Chains and Base Change: Root Cluster Size

 \begin{rem} Let $K$ be a number field.
 Note that $^nP_k$ and $^nC_k$ are integers with $^nP_k=k!$ $ ^nC_k$.
 By Thm. \ref{n,r}, we get irreducible polynomial over the field with degree $^nP_k$ and cluster size $k!$.
 The following theorem says that this is also true under some condition for a general perfect field. \end{rem}

 By using the above Lemma ~\ref{L isom}, we give an alternate proof for Thm.
 3 in \cite{krithika2023root}.

-\begin{thm} Let $K$ be a perfect field.
-Let $f$ over $K$ be irreducible of degree $n$ with Galois group ${\mathfrak S}_n$ (For a number field $K$, such $f$ always exists.
-See $r=1$ case in Proof of Thm. \ref{n,r}).
+\begin{thm} {\it Let $K$ be a perfect field.
+Let $f$ over $K$ be irreducible of degree $n$ with Galois group ${\mathfrak S}_n$.
 For $1 \leq k \leq n-2$, let $L_k$ be an extension of $K$ obtained by adjoining any $k$ roots of $f$ in $\bar{K}$.
-Let $g$ be the irreducible polynomial over $K$ for a primitive element of $L_k$.
-This polynomial has degree $^nP_k$ and cluster size $k!$. \end{thm}
+Let $g$ be the minimal polynomial over $K$ for a primitive element of $L_k$.
+This polynomial has degree $^nP_k$ and cluster size $k!$. } \end{thm}